joinpursuit/8-0-quiz-questions-project/questions/Git.md

 Ex:  mkdir newFolder

-NewFolder is now the name of the new directory.
+newFolder is now the name of the new directory.

 ```
 > ## **To make a new file within a folder, which command do we use?**